GroupCamp/GroupCamp-API/README.md

-# GroupCamp API
+# GroupCamp REST API

-You'll find here some pieces of code showing how to use the GroupCamp public provisioning and reporting APIs.
+You'll find here some pieces of code showing how to use the GroupCamp public provisioning and reporting REST APIs.

 ## Manifest:

 * group.py shows, based on standard Python libraries, how to create a project and add users in that project.
-* track.py shows how to fetch time-logs from the GroupCamp application
+* track.py shows how to fetch timei spent records from the GroupCamp account
-* task.py shows how to fetch informations about some elements in the reporting API (typicaly a task related to a time-log entry)
+* task.py shows how to fetch informations about items with the reporting API (typicaly when a time spent record is attached to as task)

 ## Interfaces:

-* [Provisioning](doc-provisioning/README.md) is the API to create elements in your GroupCamp account (create projects, add users in projects, etc)
+* The [Provisioning](doc-provisioning/README.md) API allows to create items in your GroupCamp account (create projects, add users in projects, etc)
-* [Reporting](doc-reporting/README.md) is the API to get some reports from your GroupCamp account (get timelogs and related informations)
+* The [Reporting](doc-reporting/README.md) is the API to get some reports from your GroupCamp account (get timelogs and related informations)